T6970/Nqde/README.md

 # Nqde
-# Not quite developemnt environment
+# Not quite desktop environment

-Nqde is a text editor that runs entirely in the web browser.

-Strictly speaking, it just loads extensions and expose API to them.
-Nqde itself is just a glorified window manager (hence alternative backronym of "Not quite desktop environment").
+Nqde is a DOM manager for easier UI construction.
+The Nqde itself doesn't do much, it requires workers to construct it.

+## Features